CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 “Eclipse environment and organization” for more details of the Eclipse environment.

-However, this does not import project setting for building, etc. Building can be handled using the “builder” PRO, as outlined in the documentation "doc/GeoPIXE Software Organization - open.pdf" (see section “Building GeoPIXE”).
+However, this does not import project setting for building, etc. Building can be handled using the “builder” SAV, as outlined in the documentation "doc/GeoPIXE Software Organization - open.pdf" (see section “Building GeoPIXE”).
 But there are some settings that must be set now.
 For just the “geopixe” and “Fortran” projects, right click and select “Properties” for each.
 For the “IDL project properties” group, uncheck the option “update IDL path when project is opened or closed”, so that